ABC is having an expose on extended warranties, so I thought this may be a relevant topic to update.

 Who Should You Buy A Warranty From?

 This article is about understanding warranties.
 There are arguments either way.
 However, there is one absolute.
 Do not buy an extended warranty from any company without a service department.
 Seriously.
+We tried that by buying Maytag warranties intil it was absorbed by another insurance company.

 Most extended warranty providers are really just call centers.
 They sell extended warranties like a commodity to dealers and bid out the repair to the cheapest independent service company.
 Unfortunately, that company will not perform an expensive compressor repair or install a new tub for that low rate, so you are left with an unfixed or badly fixed machine.
 It's the reality.
 Google appliance repair and its pretty grim.